GioF71/roon-bridge-docker/README.md

 ## Run

+You can use the published images or the one you build by yourself.
+See the repo [here](https://hub.docker.com/r/giof71/roon-bridge).
-Use the `roon` directory in the repo itself, and run:
+Select a directory to be mapped to `/roon` in order to speed-up restarts, and run:

 ```
 docker run \